Running a Docker image on a VM using the management console, CLI, and API

 - Build and upload the Docker image to Container Registry.

-- Download the Docker image to the VM.
+- Download the Docker image to a VM.

 - Check the result.